auxesis/visage/README.md

 Running
 -------

-You can check out the application quickly with:
+You can try out the application quickly with:

     $ visage start